Dunedin Chinese Garden: Garden features

 All of the hand-made terracotta roof tiles are from Suzhou, and include drip tiles to control the direction of the water running off the roofs and falling directly on the ground, as is practice in traditional Chinese garden design.
 The faces of the tiles are decorated with flower symbols, a sign that the garden is a public garden.

 The corridors of the garden are paved with hand-made tiles in a herringbone pattern, while the different courtyards contain pebble mosaics hand-laid on site by the Chinese artisans in intricate patterns.
 Over two tonnes of pebbles, also brought out from China, were used in the garden.

 Other traditional features of the garden include a curved bridge, a moon gate, and a double corridor.
 Potted plants and sculptures along the paths and in the courtyard between the tower block and the tea house complete the tranquil ambience.
 The buildings in the garden include a tea house, which would traditionally be a dining room for the scholar and guests, a study serving as a sanctuary, the tower block, and three pavilions, the hexagonal Heart of the Lake pavilion, a half pavilion at the highest point of the climbing mountain rockery, and one square pavilion.

 Particular care was taken in the balance of movement and static elements, with the latter predominating.
 The most important vistas were to be those overlooking the central lake, with elements of movement and stasis linked by winding paths.

 Tourism

 The garden's site covers an area of some 2500 m2.
 Trees planted around the outside of the garden walls will eventually shield the garden from many of the views and noises of the city which surrounds it, completing it as a peaceful oasis close to the inner city.
 As of 2013 over 30,000 people per year visit Lan Yuan, Dunedin Chinese Garden.

 The garden is open seven days per week and includes a gift shop selling unique gifts not seen in typical souvenir shops.
 Visitors can also purchase and enjoy Chinese teas, steamed buns and dumplings at the Tea House shop.
-Lan Yuan, Dunedin Chinese Garden is also a popular venue for weddings, small business meetings and functions.
+The Dunedin Chinese Garden is also a popular venue for weddings, small business meetings and functions.